vectordotdev/vector/SECURITY.md

 We deeply appreciate any effort to discover and disclose security vulnerabilities responsibly.

-If you would like to report a vulnerability, or have any security concerns with Vector, please e-mail vector@timber.io.
+If you would like to report a vulnerability or have any security concerns with Vector, please e-mail vector@timber.io.

 For non-critical matters, we prefer users [open an issue][urls.new_security_report].
-In order for us to best investigate your request, please include any of the following when reporting:
+For us to best investigate your request, please include any of the following when reporting:

 * Proof of concept